kejdajar/JasperSite/README.md

 # JasperSite
 JasperSite is a web content management system built on top of ASP.NET Core MVC.
-The founder of this project is Ing.
+The founder of this project is Bc.
 Jaromír Kejda.
 This project is a part of his master's thesis: _Design and Implementation of Content Management System in ASP.NET Core_ - for more information refer to the __CZU__ branch of this repository or visit [jaromirkejda.net](https://www.jaromirkejda.net) (Czech only).